RIT College of Health Sciences and Technology students gain hands-on experience during clinical trial

 The clinical trial evaluates a program developed at Rush University Medical School and is designed to reverse conditions leading to heart disease, Type 2 diabetes, and stroke.

 Eligible participants must be 18 or over and have three of the following conditions that contribute to metabolic syndrome—high blood sugar levels, high blood pressure, high cholesterol and triglyceride levels, and a large waistline.
+An online survey can help determine eligibility.

 Each cohort of 30 people is split into a self-directed, independent section and a group that meets in person.
 All participants will receive access to the same tools and information to help them increase physical activity, eat healthfully and manage stress, including nutrition and health education; a Fitbit; and blood work and feedback on lab results.
 Individuals will be compensated for participating in the study.